Disappearance of Georgina Gharsallah: Aftermath

 The investigation was distinguished by a mutual lack of confidence between the Gharsallah family and the Sussex Police.
 The police did not welcome the family's parallel investigation.
-For example, a police spokesman was critical of the family's filmed reconstruction of Gharsallah's last movements.
+For example, a police spokesman was critical of the family's filmed crime reconstruction of Gharsallah's last movements.
 The reconstruction showed Gharsallah alive and well in Worthing town centre around 3:30pm on the day of her disappearance.
 However, CCTV footage of a person resembling her being there is unconfirmed and disputed.
 The spokesman stated that the reconstruction could therefore be misleading.
 He argued that there was good quality video of her at the Clifton Food and Wine store so there was little point in staging a reconstruction.
 The spokesman also argued that an economic and targeted use of police resources was critical, and that there was little point in undertaking searches, excavations and arrests unless prompted by credible evidence.
 Gharsallah's fate remains unknown.

+In 2025 the case was the subject of Series 3 episode 2 of In the Footsteps of Killers on Channel 4.